remlapmot/remlapmot.github.io/content/post/2024-06-12-site-search-shortcuts/index.en.Rmd

 We can see what default shortcuts Chrome provides by in the Chrome address bar going to `chrome://settings/searchEngines` and scrolling to the *Site Search* section.

-From here we can see that we can define our own shortcuts, so let's define some helpful ones related to R and statistics.^[I am following an excellent [blogpost](https://chromeunboxed.com/chrome-site-search-shortcuts) by Chrome Unboxed.]
+From here we can see that we can define our own shortcuts, so let's define some helpful ones related to R and statistics.[^1]

+[^1]: I am following an excellent [blogpost](https://chromeunboxed.com/chrome-site-search-shortcuts) by Chrome Unboxed.

 ## Helpful Google Chrome site search shortcuts for R and statistics